threenary/threenary/README.md

 <br>

 ### 💬 And feel comfortable with:
-- Software Engineering best practices: agile methodologies and eXtremme Programming
+- Software Engineering best practices such as eXtremme Programming
-- Growing performant teams and building great products
+- Growing teams and interactions to build great products
-- Share knowledge through communication, story telling and connecting people
+- Knowledge sharing, story telling and connecting people
 <br>